nus-tic2002-AY2324S1/duke/README.md

    |       ||       ||    _  ||   |___ | |_|   ||       |  |   |
    |______| |_______||___| |_||_______||_______||_______|  |___|
    What can I do for you?
+   HINT: Use the 'help' command for more information.
    ```
 4. Duke is released under an MIT license.